traphuman/osint/README.md

 # INSTALLATION

-<h3>Step 0: Choose a user/pass in order to your application is able to connect to OSINT database
+<h3>Step 0: Choose a user/pass in order to your application is able to connect to OSINT database</h3>
 ___________________________________________

 --> Edit: DBosint_tw.sql